Aiven-Open/klaw-docs/docs/setup-configuration/tenant-configuration.md

 - Order of Apache Kafka Connect promotion environments

-  Define a set of environments in order to promote a Apache Kafka connector.
+  Define a set of environments to promote a Apache Kafka connector.
   Ex: \[\"DEV\", \"TST\"\].
-Make sure this environment already exists under Environments (Apache Kafka Connect)
+  Make sure this
+  environment already exists under Environments (Apache Kafka Connect)

       Field: `orderOfConnectorsPromotionEnvsList`

-- Request Connectors Environments List
+- Request connectors Environments List

   Define a set of environments for which Apache Kafka connectors can be requested directly.
 Other environments cannot be requested